open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 ![OpAMP server, supervisor and agent relations](opamp_server_supervisor_agent_relations.png)

-Via the supervisor we can see now our agent running at `http://localhost:4321/`.
+Via the supervisor we can now see our agent running at `http://localhost:4321/`.
 Select it and pass `instrument: true` to its configurations.

 ![Our service configurations over opamp server](opamp_server_agent_config.png)

-We can see the change take place on the supervisor console log:
+You can see the changes over the supervisor console log:

 ```
 Received remote config from server, hash=0008886301f3ccb3520216823cfa09a.